 First of all, I'd like to congratulate you on making the choice to pursue a career in quantitative finance.
 You may not be aware of it, but investment banks and hedge funds are constantly on the lookout for new mathematical/programming talent, so no matter what stage of your education you are at (and even if you have no financial experience whatsoever), I believe you're making a wise decision for your career.

 Before we continue, I'd just like to introduce myself.
-My name is Mike, and I became a quantitative trading developer back in April 2010.
-You can read more about my story by clicking here.
+My name is Mike, and I became a quantitative trading developer at a small UK quant fund back in April 2010.
+You can read more about how QuantStart began by clicking here.
 Obtaining a career in quantitative finance was certainly not easy for me.
 Many of you will find that you have to go through a substantial number of interviews at many firms before being offered a job.
-This can be very demoralising, but remember that the more preparation you put in, the better you will be compared to the other candidates!
+This can be very demoralising, but remember that the more preparation you put in, the better you will be compared to the other candidates.

-I started this website to be a straightforward (and free) resource to make the process of gaining a quant job less difficult for you and to hopefully be around to answer any questions you have while trying to gain that elusive first position.
-Since I started this website back in 2010, it has had over 15,000 visitors and I'd like to thank you for adding to that!
+I started this website to be a straightforward resource to make the process of gaining a quant job less difficult for you and to hopefully be around to answer any questions you have while trying to gain that elusive first position.
+Since I started this website back in 2010 it has had over 1,500,000 visitors and I'd like to thank you for adding to that number!

-If you have any questions about what quantitative finance is all about and how becoming a quant can benefit you, click here.
+If you have any questions about what quantitative finance is all about and how becoming a quant can benefit you then please click here.

 Fundamentally, becoming a quantitative analyst, developer or trader involves gaining a job at an asset management firm (almost certainly a hedge fund or fund-of-funds), an investment bank or a specialised software development company.
 This is the gateway through which you need to pass in order to be called a "quant" and to springboard your career.
 Thus, this website is geared to helping you navigate all of the potential educational options, the career paths, the recommended study guides/books and how to work with recruiters, which is the de facto way into a quant job.